istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel7/README.md

 2. To deploy the template, you will need:

-    - **Admin Username** and password or SSH key data which is an SSH RSA public key for your VM.
+    - **Admin Username** and password or SSH key data which is an SSH RSA public key for the VMSS instance

     - **JBoss EAP Username** and password